 In most states, when children are accused of criminal acts, the case most often is addressed in a juvenile court, not in the adult criminal court system.
 All states, however, have provisions that allow or require the courts to treat juveniles in certain cases as adults.
 In those cases, the juvenile is tried in adult criminal court and, if convicted, punished as an adult.
 The cases in which children are tried as adults usually involve very serious charges or a child who already has a significant history of criminal activity.

 The juvenile justice system is very different from the adult criminal justice system because juvenile justice focuses on rehabilitation, while the adult system focuses primarily on punishment.
 Juvenile justice courts were created in the United States based on the view that children are not mature enough to be held responsible for their actions in the same way as adults, and the belief that children can be rehabilitated.
-In most states, anyone accused of a crime who is under the age of 18 is considered a juvenile, but some states have lowered the cut-off age to 17 or 16.
+In most states, anyone under the age of 18 who is accused of a crime is considered a juvenile, but some states have lowered the cut-off age to 16 or 17.

 In juvenile courts, a child accused of a crime is not convicted of a crime nor sentenced to jail or prison.
 Instead, if the court finds that a child has committed a criminal act, the child is considered delinquent or “in need of supervision.”
 The court then determines what services the child needs to be rehabilitated and whether the child needs to be confined during the rehabilitation process for the child’s own or the public’s safety.
 The court can confine a child to a juvenile facility until the child reaches the age of 18 or, in some states, until the child is 21.